-This can lead to a lot of questions about hemp gummies, and if you do have one, worry not because we are here to help you out!
+This can lead to many questions about hemp gummies, and if you do have one, worry not because we are here to help you!

 CBD gummies are chewy candies that have been infused with CBD or cannabidiol, which is a hemp plant extract.
 The plant is a non-intoxicating type of cannabis.
 You can even find CBD gummies that use the compound for infusion.

-On the other hand, some have “full-spectrum” CBD with a variety of nutrients and other cannabinoids.
-They tend to pick up THC which is responsible for the high associated with marijuana.
+On the other hand, some have “full-spectrum” CBD with various nutrients and other cannabinoids.
+They tend to pick up THC, which is responsible for the high associated with marijuana.
 Hemp might have 0.3% of it by weight at most, but this can still cause failure at a drug test.